 3- Vocabulary Building Activities

 Independent class time is a GREAT time to build or reinforce vocabulary!
-Introduce vocabulary first during small group instruction, then have students do follow up independent activities with those new terms.
-It’s important to practice together first before expecting independent success.
+Introduce vocabulary first during small group instruction, then have students do follow up independent activities with those terms.
+It’s important to practice independent activities together first before expecting success without support.

 Here a student is copying and illustrating the vocabulary from his reading lesson.